 Although scientific evidence is lacking regarding the benefits of full spectrum hemp oil for dogs, cats, and other beloved pets, there are a few studies that showcase full spectrum hemp oil as being potentially therapeutic.
-In fact, studies involving mice suggest that full spectrum hemp oil reduces stress and improves emotional wellbeing.
-Other, more rare, studies involving dogs suggest that full spectrum hemp oil lessens the pain in dogs suffering from osteoarthritis, and reduces the recurrence of seizures in idiopathic epileptic dogs.
-Some studies even indicate that THC produces powerful pain relieving properties in some animals.
+In fact, studies involving mice suggest that full spectrum hemp oil may help reduce stress and enhance emotional wellbeing.
+Other, more rare, studies involving dogs suggest that full spectrum hemp oil lessens the discomfort in dogs suffering from conditions involving eroding tissue, and may have a beneficial effect on the frequency of seizures in dogs who suffer from them.
+Some studies even indicate that THC may produce powerful relief properties in some animals.

-As for anecdotal evidence, pet owners attest to full spectrum hemp oil’s ability to stimulate their pet’s appetite, lower inflammation, and improve their pet’s overall wellbeing.
+As for anecdotal evidence, pet owners attest to full spectrum hemp oil’s ability to assist in a variety of issues.

 Full Spectrum Hemp Oil for Dogs and Other Animals

-Amazingly, in the two studies involving osteoarthritic dogs and idiopathic epileptic dogs, no adverse or negative side effects from full spectrum hemp oil were observed or recorded.
-That said, the overall safety profile of full spectrum hemp oil seems well tolerated for humans and dogs alike.
+Amazingly, in the two studies involving osteoarthritic dogs and idiopathic epileptic dogs, no adverse or negative side effects from full spectrum hemp oil were observed or recorded in either one.
+And, the overall safety profile of full spectrum hemp oil seems well tolerated for humans and dogs alike.